kgoebber/metpy_thebook/python_basics/advanced_script_control.md

 to the screen variable and will ingest the value submitted from the command line that you type in and hit enter, finally setting the value of the variable to the left of the equal sign to whatever value was input.
-Create and run the script below and plug in your first name, for the first input, and your last name, for the second input to test how interactive scripting can work.
+Create and run the script (name it `ex_interactive.py`) below and plug in your first name, for the first input, and your last name, for the second input to test how interactive scripting can work.

 ```python
 # Ask for input and store in variable